miklevin/MikeLev.in/_posts/2024-09-08-Future-proofing.md

 valuable as the current fad, but they will keep your skills relevant and provide an alternative to popular approaches, offering some freedom from vendor lock-in.

+## The Foundations of Tech: Good Enough Tools for Everyone

 No matter how jazzed up or convenient power-tools become, you'll notice an underlying system of Linux, Python, vim, and git that even they rely on.
 Windows and Mac strive to be Linux for the developer.
 All text editors offer a vim